joesepi/joesepi.github.io/_posts/2015-02-09-least-best-beast-is-born.md

 ### tl;dr

 We are a rock band consisting of Patrick Conlon on bass, Mike Vlad on drums and myself doing guitar and vocals.
 We have been playing together since August of 2014.
-The sound is post-punk rock; solid trio, bitchin' riffs, just enough guitar solos.
+The sound is post-punk rock &mdash; solid trio, bitchin' riffs, with just enough guitar solos.
 We are also mastering falling apart artfully anywhere we can, in a good way.

 ### More background